stackexpertvishal/LaraveltestVikas/README.md

 # Laravel Assignment

 ## Scope
-### This application has APIs for login and register API
+### This application has APIs for login, register, add money to wallet and Buy Cookies

-# Step 1 Create user
+# setp 1 = Create User
-# Step 2 Login user
+# step 2 = Login User
-# Step 3 Copy Token from login API response
+# step 3 - copy the token
-# Step 4 Please add token in header for wallet and buy cookie API
+# step 4 - add token in headers and hit addMoneyToWallet api
-# Step 5 You can check both of API i.e add money to wallet and buy a cookie
+# step 5 - for purchasing the cookie you must hit api buyCookie

 ## Requirements
-### PHP version 7.4.26 or above and composer
+### PHP version 8.0 or above and composer

 ## Please run following commands for setup after cloning